reggarantai/rr-multi-select/README.md

-# Simple React Multiple Select
+# Multiple Select React Component

 Multiple select React component with "type to search" feature.
 It can handle thousands of data (up to 5000 records) synchronously with minimum latency.